NYancer3/knowledge18-ccw0460/guidebook.md

         cutoutPercentage:c.data.options.donut_cutout
       };

-      if (c.data.chartLabels.toString().length > 250){
+      // If we have a lot of text in our legend labels, decrease the font size for better display. if (c.data.chartLabels.toString().length > 250){
         c.data.chartLegend.labels.fontSize = 10;
       }

-      c.onClick = function (points, evt) {
+      // Here we define what happens when you click on the chart.
+The points argument contains information about the area that was clicked, and the evt argument contains information about the event itself. c.onClick = function (points, evt) {

-        if (points.length > 0){
+        // Check to see if we have anything in the points array if (points.length > 0){
+          // The first member of the points array contains information about the portion of the chart we clicked.
+The _model property does not contain a "value," just a label which is why we built the "chartLookup" object to index based on display value.
           var filt = (!!c.data.options.filter ? c.data.options.filter + '^' : '') + c.data.options.display_field + c.data.chartLookup[points[0]._model.label];

-          var targObj = {
+          // Now we build an object for the click target.
+This will be used to add parameters to the URL location var targObj = {
             id: c.data.targetPage,
             table:c.data.options.table,